lauramariel/ncm-ops-lab/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/rs6.png

 #.
 We will need to copy the Webhook ID from the first Playbook we created so that it can be passed in the generate ticket step.

-Open up your Resolve Service Ticket playbook and copy the Webhook ID to your clipboard.
+#.
+Open your Resolve Service Ticket playbook (E.g: XYZ - Resolve Service Ticket) and copy the Webhook ID to your clipboard.

    .. figure:: images/webhookid.png

 #.
 Now we will create a Playbook to automate the generation of a service ticket.

+#.
 Close your Playbook and then click **Create Playbook** at the top of the table view.

    .. figure:: images/rs7.png